-Russia to analyze 'humiliating' Olympic ban
+Putin won't tell Russian athletes to boycott Winter Olympics

 Chairman of the Russian Parliament Igor Lebedev said the decision was 'humiliating and insulting to great sporting Russia', while head of Russia's Olympic Committee Alexander Zhukov said "one of the positive decisions is that all doping-related sanctions and investigations against Russian athletes will be stopped from this moment."

-Foreign Ministry spokeswoman Maria Zakharova said on her Facebook page that Russia would "survive."
+Foreign Ministry spokeswoman Maria Zakharova said on her Facebook page that the country would "survive."

 "They are constantly trying prove the absurdity of everything to us: our way of life, culture, history and now sport," she wrote.
 "Is it painful?
 Very.
 Heart and soul are now with our athletes.
 Will we survive?
 Yes.